andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_07_Streamlines.rst

 How Many Streamlines?
 ^^^^^^^^^^^^^^^^^^^^^

 There is a trade-off between the number of generated streamlines and the amount of time that it takes.
-More streamlines result in a more accurate reconstruction of the underlying white-matter tracts, but a large number of them can take a prohibitively long time.
+More streamlines result in a more accurate reconstruction of the underlying white-matter tracts, but estimating a large number of them can take a prohibitively long time.

-The "correct" number of streamlines to use is still being debated, but at least 10 million or so should be a good starting place.
+The "correct" number of streamlines to use is still being debated, but at least 10 million or so should be a good starting place:

 ::

   tckgen -act 5tt_coreg.mif -backtrack -seed_gmwmi gmwmSeed_coreg.mif -nthreads 8 -maxlength 250 -cutoff 0.06 -select 10000000 wmfod_norm.mif tracks_10M.tck

-The "-act" option specifies that we will use the anatomically-segmented image to constrain our analysis to the white matter. "-backtrack" indicates for the current streamline to go back and run the same streamline again if it terminates in a strange place (e.g., the cerebrospinal fluid); "-maxlength" sets the maximum tract length, in voxels, that will be permitted; and "-cutoff" specifies the FOD amplitude for terminating a tract (for example, a value of 0.06 would not permit a streamline to go along an FOD that is lower than that number). "-seed_gmwmi" takes as an input the grey-matter / white-matter boundary that was generated using the ``5tt2gmwmi`` command.
+In this command, the "-act" option specifies that we will use the anatomically-segmented image to constrain our analysis to the white matter. "-backtrack" indicates for the current streamline to go back and run the same streamline again if it terminates in a strange place (e.g., the cerebrospinal fluid); "-maxlength" sets the maximum tract length, in voxels, that will be permitted; and "-cutoff" specifies the FOD amplitude for terminating a tract (for example, a value of 0.06 would not permit a streamline to go along an FOD that is lower than that number). "-seed_gmwmi" takes as an input the grey-matter / white-matter boundary that was generated using the ``5tt2gmwmi`` command.

-"-nthreads" can be used to specify the number of processing cores you wish to use, in order to speed up the analysis.
+"-nthreads" specifies the number of processing cores you wish to use, in order to speed up the analysis.
 And finally, "-select" indicates how many total streamlines to generate.
-Note that a shorthand can be used if you like; instead of, say, 10000000, you can rewrite it as 10000k (signalizing "ten thousand thousands", which equals "ten million").
+Note that a shorthand can be used if you like; instead of, say, 10000000, you can rewrite it as 10000k (meaning "ten thousand thousands", which equals "ten million").
 The last two arguments specify both the input (``wmfod_norm.mif``) and a label for the output (``tracks_10M.tck``).

 If you want to visualize the output, I recommend extracting a subset of the output by using ``tckedit``: